Where is Sudan located?

 There are several land entrances between Sudan and Eritrea:

-1. Kassala is bordered the Eritrean Town of Tasanay.
+1. Kassala is borders the Eritrean Town of Tasanay.
 There is a customs checkpoint at Kassala.

 2. Garroara is a town on the northern frontier divided by both countries though having the same name.